TERMINATOR: Learning Optimal Exit Points for Early Stopping in Chain-of-Thought Reasoning: Experiments

+\textbf{\chreplaced[id=AN]{OOD}{Out-of-Distribution} Evaluation. } We train separate models on each of the four tasks in our training dataset and evaluate them on the test datasets.
+Whereas our main results in \cref{fig:pareto-frontier} use \method trained on all four tasks, this experiment trains on one task at a time to assess OOD generalization. \cref{fig:heatmaps} reports compression rate and accuracy, with rows denoting the training dataset, columns denoting the test dataset, and cell values denoting test performance.
+The results show that compression is best \emph{in-distribution}, i.e., along the diagonal, but accuracy does not always follow the same pattern.
+For example, training on OpenScience yields the lowest GPQA accuracy despite GPQA being in-distribution, whereas training on the OOD OpenCoder-SFT dataset improves accuracy but worsens compression to 96\%.
+Thus, OOD evaluation can slightly improve accuracy but often delays exiting, thereby reducing token savings on data not seen during training. \looseness=-1

-The results shown in \cref{fig:aligned-timeseries-all,fig:token-scatter} motivate our approach by confirming that the first arrival of \ans is (1) marked by spiking behavior in the \tokconf, which is most easily seen in the event-locked average case, and (2) by a shift in the ``thinking token'' usage distribution.
-Focusing on the averaged plots in \cref{fig:aligned-timeseries-all}, we observe that the confidence of the LRM grows up to the point when \ans is first generated, where the confidence finally peaks.
+\textbf{\method Recovers Early-Exit Signals.} \chdeleted[id=AN]{The results shown in Figs. \ref{fig:aligned-timeseries-all,fig:token-scatter} motivate our approach by confirming that the first arrival of \ans is (1) marked by spiking behavior in the \tokconf, which is most easily seen in the event-locked average case, and (2) by a shift in the ``thinking token'' usage distribution.
+Focusing on the averaged plots in Fig. \ref{fig:aligned-timeseries-all}, we observe that the confidence of the LRM grows up to the point when \ans is first generated, where the confidence finally peaks.
 The confidence immediately drops after \ans is generated, which is intuitive given that the LRM immediately begins to doubt itself, often producing ``thinking tokens'' like \texttt{wait} or \texttt{but}, signaling uncertainty about the answer that was just generated.
-The LRM's confidence improves slightly as it continues to rethink the problem. \looseness=-1
+The LRM's confidence improves slightly as it continues to rethink the problem.} We further highlight that using \method's predicted exit positions, we recover the \emph{same} event-locked averaging (\cref{fig:aligned-timeseries-all}) and ``thinking token'' frequency (\cref{fig:token-scatter}) phenomena. \cref{fig:timeseries-comparison} mirrors \cref{fig:aligned-timeseries-all}, but uses all test samples rather than 3,200 randomly selected training samples.
+Its left and center panels show event-locked average Token-Confidence using ground-truth and \method-predicted answer positions, respectively, while the right panel shows that prediction errors are concentrated near zero, with a median difference of 7.
+This alignment helps explain why \method recovers most of the same signal.
+Similarly, \cref{fig:scatter-overlay} parallels \cref{fig:token-scatter} by overlaying scatter plots computed from ground-truth and predicted answer positions.
+The inset axes show nearly identical above-diagonal percentages, indicating that \method preserves the same before/after ``thinking token'' usage biases.
+Together, \cref{fig:timeseries-comparison,fig:scatter-overlay} show that training \method on the LRM's hidden states is sufficient to independently recover the early-exit signals identified above, justifying our approach. \looseness=-1